wkolowski/Type-Theory-Wishlist/README.md

 | Abs : (#A : Type, body : Lam (Option A)) -> Lam A
 ```

-And yet another, arguably the evilest of them all, is the type of bushes.
+Another famous nested type is the following representation of lambda calculus terms.

+But the two above type families were not that much nested.
+Things become really interesting only when an occurrence of the type family `I` is nested in itself in one of the indices.
+Such types are sometimes called Truly Nested Inductive Types.

 ```
 data Bush : Type -> Type
 | E : (#A : Type) -> Bush A
-| N : (#A : Type, v : A, bs : Bush (Bush A)) -> Bush A
+| N : (#A : Type, h : A, t : Bush (Bush A)) -> Bush A
 ```

+The most famous example is the following type of `Bush`es.
+This type is to the the Truly Nested Inductive Families what `List`s are for ordinary inductive types.
+A `Bush` is either empty (`E`) or is a node (`N`) that consists of a head which is of type `A` and a tail which is a `Bush` of `Bush`es of elements of type `A`.

 ```
-map : (#A B : Type, f : A -> B, b : Bush A) -> Bush B
+bmap : (#A #B : Type, f : A -> B, b : Bush A) -> Bush B
 | E     => E
-| N v bs => N (f v) (map (map f) bs)
+| N h t => N (f h) (bmap (bmap f) t)
 ```

+As always, let's start (and end) by implementing mapping, here called `bmap`.
+In the `E` case, we just return `E`.
+In the `N` case we of course apply `f` to the head of the `Bush`, but for the tail we need to recursively `bmap` the function `bmap f` itself over `t`.
+This is an example of higher-order recursion in which we have both an indirect recursive call (`bmap f`) and a direct one (`bmap (bmap f)`).

 Papers:
 - [Deep Induction: Induction Rules for (Truly) Nested Types](https://cs.appstate.edu/~johannp/20-fossacs.pdf)
 - [An induction principle for nested datatypes in intensional type theory](https://www.irit.fr/~Ralph.Matthes/papers/MatthesInductionNestedJFPCUP.pdf)

-**Status: Inductive Families are not legal in Coq or Agda, and I would also guess nowhere else.
-Usually one has to turn off the positivity checker so the definition is accepted.
-Even then, support for termination checking, autogeneration of elimination principles and proofs is lacking.**
+**Status: Nested Inductive Families like `Complete` or `Lam` are supported by Coq and Agda (and probably other languages too).
+Problems only start with the truly nested types - they are not legal in Coq or Agda, and I would also guess nowhere else.
+Usually one has to turn off the positivity checker for the definition to be accepted.
+Even then, support for termination checking, autogeneration of elimination principles and proofs is lacking.
+To sum up: support for Nested Inductive Families is easy, but support for Truly Nested Inductive Families is very speculative.**

 TODO:
-- Read the papers.
+- Figure out how the deep induction principles can be implemented in Coq.
+- How exactly does termination checking work for truly nested types?

 ### [Inductive-Inductive Types](Induction/Induction-Induction) <a id="induction-induction"></a> [↩](#toc)